karloscodes/infinity-metrics-devbox/README.md

 ## What You Get

 - Full InfinityMetrics server (Docker) via Caddy
-- Beautiful demo at `/` with confetti and event buttons
+- Beautiful demo at `/` with interactive event buttons
 - Extra subpage at `/alt.html` to register a page view on a different path
 - Admin dashboard under `/admin`
 - Runs on http://localhost:8080 (no HTTPS needed)